Codecademy/docs/content/numpy/concepts/math-methods/terms/exp/exp.md

 # Create an input array
 arr = np.array([0, 1, 2, 3])

-# Calculate the exponential of each element in the array
+# Compute the exponential of each element in the array
 result = np.exp(arr)

 # Print the result